 Big dreams with a small budget can really put a damper on your ‘house on the hills aspirations’, so knowing your mortgage approval options before signing up for House Hunters would be a better option.
 But how do you get pre-approved for a mortgage in Jamaica and what do you need?

-“Getting a mortgage pre-approval is an essential first step in the home-buying process because real estate agents and sellers want proof of the buyer’s ability to secure a mortgage and to bid on a property,” says Cassandra Francis, a Mortgage Officer at the Jamaica National Building Society for more than two decades.
+“Getting a mortgage pre-approval is an essential first step in the home-buying process because real estate agents and sellers want proof of the buyer’s ability to secure a mortgage and to bid on a property,” says a mortgage representative from a leading lending institution.
 She explains that the pre-approval process is simple and manageable for any potential homeowners, as it entails providing your income details and outlining any existing debts you may have.

 “Persons residing overseas will require a credit report, which should include their credit score.
 It should also be noted that you can join with other persons to purchase a property, and that similar documents will be required for the other party or parties,” she explains.

 Whether you will need to approach a credit union, bank or building society, any lending institution is going to consider four primary factors when you apply for а home loan – your assets, your income, your expenses and your credit history.